 Statement of Coulomb’s Law

-Like charge particles repel each other and unlike charge particles attract each other.
+Like charged objects (bodies or particles) repel each other and unlike charged objects (bodies or particles) attract each other.

-- ‘F’ is the repulsion or attraction force between two charged bodies.
+- ‘F’ is the repulsion or attraction force between two charged objects.

-- ‘Q1’ and ‘Q2’ are the electrical charged of the bodies.
+- ‘Q1’ and ‘Q2’ are the electrical charged of the objects.

-- ‘d’ is distance between the two charged particles.
+- ‘d’ is distance between center of the two charged objects.

 The value of εr would change depends on the medium.
 The expression for relative permittivity εr is as follows;